MineLaup/minelaup.github.io/docs/development/server.md

 ### Step 3: Database models
 - [ ] Modpack model
-- [ ] Modpack history model to story all previous version of a modpack with linked changelogs
+- [ ] Modpack history model to story all previous version of a modpack with linked changelog
 - [ ] Launchers model
 - [ ] User collaboration relation model: this model is used to list collaboration access between users